MitjaNemec/Kicad_action_plugins/README.md

 3. select which place by reference number
 4. choose which footprint in the sequence you want to place
 5. select the arrangement (linear, matrix, circular)
-6. select place dimension (step in x and y axes in linear and matrixc mode and angle step and radius in circlar mode)
+6. select place dimension (step in x and y axes in linear and matrix mode and angle step and radius in circular mode)
 7. run the plugin

 If you want to place the footprints by same ID with